 Below we will dive into the details of the main measures that this reform of the immigration law has implemented:

-Hiring foreign workers will now be much easier
+Recruiting foreign workers will be much easier

-How will this be done?
+How has this been done?

 But that’s not all.